Collagenous colitis: Signs and symptoms

 In general, microscopic colitis causes chronic watery diarrhea with increased stool frequency.
 Some patients report nocturnal diarrhea, abdominal pain, bowel urgency, fecal incontinence, fatigue and weight loss.
 In severe cases, symptoms may include dehydration and electrolyte imbalances.
 Patients report a significantly diminished quality of life.
 In a retrospective study specifically on collagenous colitis patients, all studied patients experienced chronic diarrhea, 42% experienced weight loss, 41% experienced abdominal pain, 27% of the patients experienced nocturnal diarrhea, while 14% experienced fatigue and 8% experienced meteorism.
 The median patient had 6 stools per day.
 Among the patients who experienced weight loss and whose magnitude of weight loss was recorded, the median lost weight was 6 kg.

 Causes

 The cause of collagenous colitis is unknown.
 A connection with autoimmune disorders such as celiac disease is suspected, as up to 40% of patients with collagenous colitis have an autoimmune disease.
-Use of nonsteroidal anti-inflammatory drugs (NSAIDs), proton pump inhibitors (PPIs) and beta blockers also appear to increase the risk of collagenous colitis, but the cause of this is not known.
+Use of nonsteroidal anti-inflammatory drugs (NSAIDs), proton pump inhibitors (PPIs), and beta blockers also appears to increase the risk of collagenous colitis, but the cause of this is not known.

 Diagnosis

 On colonoscopy, the mucosa of the colon typically looks normal, but biopsies of affected tissue usually show deposition of collagen in the lamina propria, which is the area of connective tissue between colonic glands.
-Radiological tests, such as a barium enema are also typically normal.
+Radiological tests, such as a barium enema, are also typically normal.

 Treatment

-First line treatment for collagenous colitis is the use of budesonide, a steroid that works locally in the colon and is highly cleared by first pass effect.
+First-line treatment for collagenous colitis is the use of budesonide, a steroid that works locally in the colon and is highly cleared by first pass effect.
 Other medications that can be used include the following: